 The first major section is ‘Spacecraft Design’ starting on page 18.
 You get a description of what a spacecraft actually is (verses a small craft), standard designs, construction times – basically what is involved in actually building a starship at a shipyard.
 You then start with actually building your own, beginning with the hull.
 Spacecraft start with a minimum of 100 dTons – there are two tables listing various sizes from 100 dTons all the way up to 1,000,000 dTons (!)
 The following pages take you through what makes up the hull – structure and armour.

-I found the addition of ‘lower technology drives’, namely reaction drives and solar sails.
+I found the addition of ‘lower technology drives’, namely reaction drives and solar sails really interesting and nice to see alternative methods of propulsion included.
 Many books will cover drives around TL9 and upwards, but hardly a passing mention is made to lower technology drives.
 In an interstellar society, surely you would see makes and ages of all types of spacecraft which would include pre-jump drive technology?
 This is quite an extensive section and there are plenty of variations and types of drive and power plant available to consider.

 Next is the main compartment; the bridge, controls and computers.
 In addition to small spacecraft, you also have information for capital computers.
 Accommodation is a vital part of any spacecraft; what I found interesting was the inclusion of ‘third class’; basically steerage class where passengers travel in a converted cargo hold.
 The cheapest way to travel, many worlds consider this to be illegal, but it doesn’t stop it happening.
 I’ve found many build processes for spacecraft seem to repeat many of the same things and don’t go into that much detail in including some of the more interesting and useful internal components that can be found on a ship.
 For example an office; seems like an obvious idea, but on a number of spacecraft unless you go to the bridge, don’t have somewhere for you to sit down and work at a computer terminal.
 Swimming pool and spa?
 Certainly sir, that will cost you 0.5MCr per ton per user; a luxury item, but something that you could build into your luxury liner, besides the usual accommodation for high passage.
 Another (seems like it now) obvious item but inherently useful is a UNREP (Underway Replenishment) system; basically it provides the same method to replenish a ship as a sea-going naval ship does today by using a transfer tube and running parallel to the ship which requires replenishment, the supply ship can transfer cargo and materials.